nekelly/nekelly.github.io/pages/catholicism.md

 layout: default
 ---

-### Christianity
+### Catholicism
 &nbsp;

-- Who is/was Jesus?
-- What did Jesus claim about himself?
+- Why Catholicism?
-- Miracles
+- The Church
 - The Resurrection
-- The Church